 To recap, here are the primary rights granted to California residents under CCPA:

-- To know if, and to whom, this data is sold or disclosed, or to opt-out of this practice.
+- To know if and to whom personal data has been sold or disclosed and to opt out of this practice

 If you’re found in breach of any of these rules, you may be fined: